OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 .. avembed:: AV/PL/paramPassingCopyRestore.html ss
    :long_name: Copy Restore Slide Show

+*Author's Note: In the slide show above, the pointers from r and s back to the arguments of the function call exist, and should be shown, as soon as the function is invoked and throughout the execution of the function call.*

+So, as you can tell from the C++ code above, in call-by-copy-restore, a function parameter corresponds to two values, both a pointer to the corresponding argument and a copy of the value of the argument.
+First, the copy of the argument's value is made.
+Then, the body of the function only uses the copy during its execution.
+Finally, during the restore phase just before the function returns, the local copy of the argument (i.e., its final value, once the function's execution has completed) is copied back into the argument.

+Note that, when there are more than one parameter, the restore phase takes place for each parameter from left to right in the function's signature.
+This order is required by the specification of this parameter-passing mechanism.

+Can you think of scenarios in which the left-to-right order of the restore phase matters?

 ..
 .. .. inlineav:: paramPassingCopyRestore ss
 ..    :long_name: Parameter Passing By Copy Restore